-How Coaches Can Use Data to Build Smarter Gameplans
+How Coaches Use Data for Smarter Gameplans

 You must never underestimate a gameplan.
 Rugby is not chess, yet there are thousands of variables swirling through every match that shape the likelihood of each team winning.
 A side with better players, facilities, staff, and culture can still be in real trouble if the gameplan is poor.
 The reverse is also true.
 A sharp plan can be the lever underdogs use to upset favourites.